LaCaBCMD/En-and-decryption/Readme.txt

 When running the program, the user is prompted to choose between "Encrypt", "Decrypt" and "Close program".

-Following the selection just made, a shift code and an entry to be encrypted or decrypted are requested.
+Following the selection just made, a shiftcode and an entry to be encrypted or decrypted are requested.

-The program now uses the entered shift factor to shift the lists with this factor.

 The user's input is saved in a list (encrypted or decrypted text).
 There depending on the position of the letters / spaces (whether even or odd) is divided into two lists.
 List 1 (odd positions) is shiftet by the shiftfactor during encryption.